ajtejankar/notes/README.md

 ## Installation

 The script is written in bash, so you'll need a terminal running bash.
-To install, clone this repo somewhere and the path to it in the `PATH` variable.
+To install, clone this repo somewhere and add the path to it in the `PATH` variable.

 ## Usage